 - 100 ml water

-- Cut the sweet potatoes into large cubes and place in steamer and steam for about 15-20 minutes over high heat until fork tender.
+- Cut the sweet potatoes into large cubes and place in steamer and steam for about 15-20 minutes over high heat until fork-tender.
 Drain off some water after steaming if any.
 Mashed the sweet potatoes while still warm with a fork or you can put it in a blender or use an immersion blender to blend until smooth

 - While the sweet potatoes are steaming, prepare a medium to large pot and pour in 1200 ml of water.
 Bring to a boil and then add in the sugar, pinch of salt and pandan leaves.
 Lower the heat to let it gently simmer for 15 minutes and keep it warm on very low heat while you are preparing the rest

 - In another small saucepan, add in the coconut cream, water, and salt and let it heat on low heat for about 15 minutes.
 Do not boil the coconut cream.
 Turn off the heat and set aside

 - When ready to serve, place the sweet potato dumplings in the syrup.
 Bring it to a gentle boil and cook until the sweet potato dumplings float to the top.
-Give the tapioca + water mixture a stir and pour it in and continue to stir.
+Give the tapioca flour + water mixture a stir and pour it in and continue to stir.
 The syrup will thicken and get shiny and start to bubble.
 Remove from the heat

-- This dessert can be served warm, room temperature or cold.
-Ladle some sweet potato dumplings along with the thickened syrup into a serving bowl and drizzle with generous amount of coconut cream sauce and enjoy!
+- This dessert can be served warm or room temperature.
+Ladle some sweet potato dumplings along with the thickened syrup into a serving bowl and drizzle with a generous amount of coconut cream sauce and enjoy!

 You might like Bubur Sum Sum (Indonesian sweet coconut rice porridge) too 😉